trista1987/exercise-w10-state-management-context/README.md

     - Define a context using `createContext()`.
 Remember to export both the context and a custom hook (e.g., `useTheme`) to make it easier to access the theme in your components.
 Follow the naming conventions when you create folders and files.
 Have a look at the [boilerplate](https://github.com/Technigo/react-vite-use-context-boiler-plate) if you need guidance.

 3.  **Integrating Components**
-    - In your main `App.jsx`, integrate both the task manager and theme toggler.
+    - In your main `App.jsx`, import the theme toggler.
     - Ensure that the `ThemeProvider` wraps your entire application so that the theme context is accessible everywhere.

 4.  **Testing**